ishivam0980/MediAssist/client/README.md

 Open http://localhost:3000

-## What you will find here
+## What is included

 - Home page with disease cards
-- Diabetes, Heart Disease, and Parkinson's prediction forms
+- Prediction forms for Diabetes, Heart Disease, and Parkinson's
-- Dashboard for prediction history
+- Dashboard for history
 - Profile page for user details
 - Login page for auth
-- Server Actions under `client/actions/`
+- Server Actions in `client/actions/`

-## Main env vars
+## Environment variables

 Create a `.env.local` file in `client/` with values like: